ZAMBIA • AUGUST 16-25, 2026

 ZAMBIA

 Zambia, situated in the heart of Southern Africa, is celebrated for its incredible abundance of water and mineral wealth.
 The landscape is dominated by a high, well-watered plateau, vast woodlands, and dramatic river valleys.
 Towering waterfalls, major river systems, and massive lakes are all stitched together by a warm tropical climate and fertile soil.
 The country’s two defining natural features, the mighty Zambezi River and the extensive Copperbelt, stand in striking contrast.
-One is a lifeblood of agriculture and hydroelectric power, featuring the breathtaking Victoria Falls (Mosi-oa-Tunya—The Smoke that Thunders), the other is a region rich in copper and cobalt that drives the national economy.
+One is the lifeblood of agriculture and hydroelectric power, featuring the breathtaking Victoria Falls (Mosi-oa-Tunya—The Smoke that Thunders), the other is a region rich in copper and cobalt that drives the national economy.
 Together, they form a nation poised on the cusp of immense development.
 Formerly the British protectorate of Northern Rhodesia, Zambia gained independence in 1964 and has since sought to diversify an economy heavily reliant on a single commodity.
 Bordered by eight countries, including the Democratic Republic of the Congo, Tanzania, and Zimbabwe, Zambia’s (relatively) large population is concentrated along the historic Line of Rail.
 Just under ten percent (3,000,000+) live in the capital city, Lusaka.
 Its wilderness areas are expansive and biodiverse.
 Over 20 national parks, including the world-renowned South Luangwa and Kafue National Parks, support numerous big game species and host one of the largest concentrations of leopards in Africa.

 Official Name: Republic of Zambia • Continent: Africa • Capital City: Lusaka • Oldest Settlement: The Old Drift (1897) • UK Independence: 1964 • Land Area: 290,590 sq mi • Population: 21,750,000 (2025) • Time: UTC+2 • Industries: Tourism + Mining + Agriculture • Official Currency: Kwacha (USD 1 = ZMW 23.7) • Electricity: 230V • Official Language: English • Religion: Christian (95%) • Driving Side: Left